(c) 2024 PillSync.com

 Serum Gastrin Effects

-The effect of vonoprazan on serum gastrin concentrations was evaluated in 514 patients for up to 8 weeks (healing phase) and in 592 patients for up to 6 months (maintenance phase).
-During the healing phase, the mean fasting gastrin levels at Week 2 increased from baseline after treatment with VOQUEZNA 20 mg and levels were similar at Week 2 and Week 8.
-In the 6-month maintenance phase, the mean gastrin levels remained elevated with VOQUEZNA 10 mg and 20 mg and the mean serum gastrin levels returned to normal within 4 weeks of discontinuation of treatment.
+The effect of vonoprazan on serum gastrin concentrations was evaluated in clinical trials for the healing of erosive esophagitis, maintenance of healed erosive esophagitis, and relief of heartburn associated with non-erosive gastroesophageal reflux disease [see Clinical Studies (14)].
+In patients with erosive esophagitis treated with VOQUEZNA 20 mg once daily, the mean fasting gastrin levels at Week 2 increased from baseline and levels were similar at Week 2 and Week 8.
+During maintenance treatment for healed erosive esophagitis with VOQUEZNA 10 mg once daily, the mean gastrin levels remained elevated and returned to normal within 4 weeks of discontinuation of treatment.

 Increased gastrin causes enterochromaffin-like cell hyperplasia and increased serum CgA levels.
 The increased CgA levels may cause false positive results in diagnostic investigations for neuroendocrine tumors [see Warnings and Precautions (5.8) and Drug Interactions (7)].